ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     For these algorithms, it is not possible to inject a pre-computed hash into the middle of the algorithm.
 An application can choose to calculate a message hash, and sign that instead of the message --- but this is not functionally equivalent to signing the message, and eliminates the security benefits of signing the message directly.

     Some of these algorithms still permit the signature of a large message to be calculated, or verified, by providing the message data in fragments.
 This is possible when the algorithm only processes the message data once.
-See the individual algorithm descriptions for details.
+See :secref:`multi-part-signature` and the individual algorithm descriptions for details.

     The following algorithms are in this category: